Welcome to my blog. I am an Australian environmental and cultural historian and writer with a PhD from the Australian National University.

 ‘Reflections on writing an ocean history’, Professional Historians Association NSW/ACT blog, 11 August 2018

-Wild Sea: A History of the Southern Ocean, NewSouth Publishing, 2018 (to be released internationally by University of Chicago Press in spring 2019)
+Wild Sea: A History of the Southern Ocean, NewSouth Publishing, 2018; University of Chicago Press, 2019

 (with Andrea Gaynor), ‘“I’ve had dolphins … looking for abalone for me”: Oral History and Subjectivities of Marine Engagement’, The Oral History Review, Oxford University Press, vol. 44, no. 2, 2017, pp. 260-277